onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 Each `m` encodes, at some coarse initial time slice:

-* large scale spatial geometry on a Cauchy like hypersurface (for example spatial curvature and volume),
+* large scale spatial geometry on a Cauchy like hypersurface, for example spatial curvature and volume,
-* coarse matter and radiation content (for example total energy density and composition fractions),
+* coarse matter and radiation content, for example total energy density and composition fractions,
-* early perturbation spectrum summaries (for example amplitude and tilt parameters),
+* early perturbation spectrum summaries, for example amplitude and tilt parameters,
 * global entropy indicators and smoothness indicators.

 We do not specify the microstate level structure.
 We only assume that for each `m` the following observables are well defined as finite real numbers or tuples.